Kingston on Murray, South Australia

-Kingston On Murray (formerly Thurk and Kingston O.M.) is a town on the south bank of the Murray River in the Riverland region of South Australia.
-Its name is ultimately derived from Charles Kingston who was Premier of South Australia from 1893 to 1899.
-At the 2006 census, the town had a population of 257.
+Kingston on Murray (formerly Thurk and Kingston O.M.) is a town on the south bank of the River Murray (Note: Historically, South Australian usage (for example, in legislation, newspapers, maps and everyday speech) has been to refer to the River Murray rather than Murray River, and similarly with the other significant river in the state, the River Torrens.
+This word order is not frequently followed in the other Australian states.) in the Riverland region of South Australia.
+Its name is derived from Charles Kingston, who was Premier of South Australia from 1893 to 1899.
+At the 2021 census, the town had a population of 312.

 History

 The town was surveyed in January 1915 and originally proclaimed as Thurk on 21 November 1918.
-Its size was reduced on 19 July 1934 and again on 13 July 1939.
-The name was derived from Thurk Homestead where the word Thurk is itself derived from an aboriginal word tharko that means the mouth.
+Its declared size was reduced on 19 July 1934 and again on 13 July 1939.

-The town's name was changed from Thurk to Kingston O.M. on 19 September 1940.
-The name was derived from the Kingston Village Settlement Area, a settlement which was established in 1896 and whose name is derived from Charles Kingston, the then Premier of South Australia.
+The town's original name was derived from Thurk Homestead; the word Thurk is itself derived from an Aboriginal word, tharko, that means mouth.
+On 19 September 1940, the name was changed to Kingston O.M. – the initials standing for "on Murray", thereby distinguishing itself from the larger town of Kingston SE in the south-east of the state.
+"Kingston" derived from Charles Kingston, the Premier of South Australia at the time, after whom the Kingston Village Settlement Area had been named on being established in 1896.

-The name was altered at the request of residents from Kingston O.M. to Kingston On Murray on 31 March 1994.
-An erratum was published in the South Australian Government Gazette of 24 November 1994 to correct the wrongly used hyphens in the original Notice to Assign.
+Subsequently, residents requested a name change to expand "O.M." to become Kingston on Murray, and that name was gazetted on 31 March 1994.
+(Note: This gazette notice erroneously included hyphens in the name.
+A correction, to "Kingston on Murray" (capitalised thus), was gazetted on 24 November 1994; the Notice to Assign of 31 March remains the authority.)

-Boundaries for the locality of Kingston on Murray were created on 28 September 2000 and include the sites of the Kingston Ferry Shack Site and the government town of Kingston On Murray.
+Boundaries for the locality, as distinct from the town, of Kingston on Murray, which were promulgated on 28 September 2000, include the town and the sites of the Kingston Ferry shack.

-Overview
+River crossing

 The Sturt Highway now bypasses the town and crosses the River Murray over a bridge.
-Before the bridge was opened in 1973, there were two vehicular cable ferries in the town to carry traffic over the river.
+Before the bridge was opened in 1973, two vehicular cable ferries carried road traffic over the river.

+Governance

-Kingston On Murray is in the District Council of Loxton Waikerie, the state electoral district of Chaffey and the federal Division of Barker.
+Kingston on Murray is in the District Council of Loxton Waikerie, the state electoral district of Chaffey and the federal Division of Barker.

+Landmarks

-Kingston Estate and Accolade Wines' Banrock Station brand have wineries near Kingston On Murray.
-There is also the Ramsar-listed Banrock Station Wetlands.
+Kingston Estate and Accolade Wines' Banrock Station brand have wineries near Kingston on Murray.
+The 1375 ha Banrock Station Wetland Complex is listed under the Ramsar Convention for the conservation and sustainable utilisation of wetlands.

-The historic Kingston On Murray Pump Site and Feeder Tank Ruins are listed on the South Australian Heritage Register.
+The ruins of the historically significant Kingston on Murray pump site and feeder tank are listed on the South Australian Heritage Register.